-Trump Dropped Christie Over Cell Phone Germs, or Maybe All the Other Problems
+Trump Dropped Christie Over Cell-Phone Germs, or Maybe All the Other Problems

 Many reasons have been offered for why Chris Christie was abruptly fired from the Trump team, ranging from the Bridgegate scandal to the governor’s attempts position himself in front of the cameras on Election Night.
-The new book Devil’s Bargain by Bloomberg Businessweek reporter Joshua Green reports President Trump’s alleged germophobia may have also played a role.
-According to The Daily Mail, the incident occurred on Election Night when Christie sat down next to Trump as he was trying to absorb the news of his shocking win:
+The new book Devil’s Bargain by Bloomberg Businessweek reporter Joshua Green reports that President Trump’s alleged germophobia may have also played a role.
+According to The Daily Mail, the incident occurred on Election Night, when Christie sat down next to Trump as he was trying to absorb the news of his shocking win:

 Christie said: ‘Hey Donald.
 The President talked to me earlier’ — the two had gotten to know each other after Superstorm Sandy.
 Christie said: ‘If you win he’s going to call my phone, and I’ll pass it over to you’.